whalderman/search-quality-rater-guidelines-tldr/docs/qrg/understanding-mobile-user-needs/12-understanding-mobile-users-queries-and-results.md

 :  We will use the word **result** to refer to the result block _and_ the landing page.

   **Result Block**
-  :  This is an individual "block" that appears on the user’s phone in response to the query.
+  :  This is an individual "block" that appears on the user's phone in response to the query.
 The result block may display information in the block itself or contain links, or may do both.

   **Landing Page (LP)**
   :  The page you see after you click a link in the result block.

 **Device Actions**
 :  Mobile phones and other devices can respond to voice commands to perform many actions, such as setting an alarm or opening an app.
-This is a specific type of query that we’ll refer to as a **Device Action** query.
+This is a specific type of query that we'll refer to as a **Device Action** query.

   **Device Action query**
   :  Specific type of query where users ask their phone to perform an action.
 These are frequently spoken commands used to complete actions that would normally require interaction with the screen or the device's controls.